 This lesson explains the fundamental tax principle associated with charitable gifts and how the bookkeeper records the entry as a part of their daily operations.
 There are some documentation requirements that must be followed for proper accounting purposes.
-Throughout this lesson I’ll identify some common donation venues and how the bookkeeper should properly record the gift.
+Throughout this lesson some common donation venues are identified along with how the bookkeeper should properly record the gift.
 This includes using staff and company property to carry out the charitable function.

 Tax Principles With Charitable Giving